Volkswagen Golf (2013–)

 11-7-2017: Report of Mechatronics failure in 7-Speed DSG in 41,000 mile 2013 Golf 1.6 TDI BMT.
 Volkswagen replacing FoC if owner pays labour charge of £303.

 23-7-2017: Rear brake discs of 2015 Golf bought used from dealer in April 2017 found to be severely corroded despite Volkswagen dealer claiming to have carried out a 140 point check.
-Dealer liable.

 26-7-2017: Report of Golf diesel bought new 23 May 2013.
 Warranty work carried out for oil leak at 19,754 on 2 October 2015 by Volkswagen dealer.
 On 21 July 2017 at 31,000 miles an oil leak occurred depositing it on new block driveway.
 AA called who established leak from crankshaft area.
 Car taken to nearest garage who established that there was a lose bolt within the casement which had worn away the crankshaft casement causing the leak.
 Photo taken of bolt in bottom of casement and damaged part retained.
 Cost of repair was £660.62.
-Avised to claim for that, and for replacement of the oiled over driveway blocks.

 31-7-2017: Report that after fitting new front tyres the owner of a Golf was "recommended" by the Volkswagen dealer to have the tracking and ACC re-set at a cost of £261.